svn2github/CUDA-Z/doc/readme.txt

 In Windows you need:
 1. Microsoft Visual C++ 2005 (not 2008!).
 Having Express edition is enough.
-   Unfortunately you can't program CUDA with MinGW32 or Cygwin because NVIDIA doesn't support this compilers in Windows environment.
+   Unfortunately you can't code CUDA with MinGW32 or Cygwin because NVIDIA doesn't support these compilers in Windows environment.
    Install also last Windows Platform SDK. http://www.microsoft.com/express/2005/
 2. Qt 4.4.0 (OpenSource) or close to it.
 You should build Qt with